Cat-Ling/aniways/README.md

 ## 🛡️ License

-This project is provided as-is for educational and personal purposes.
+This project is licensed under the **MIT License** for personal use and educational purposes only.
-**Not licensed for commercial redistribution or public streaming.**
+**Commercial redistribution, public streaming, or monetization is strictly prohibited.**
+By using this project, you agree to abide by the terms of the license and the restrictions outlined in this README.